-Torta de Flor de Calabaza
+Torta de Carnitas

 Journey into the delicious depth of our Submarine Sandwiches category!
 This is your one-stop guide for understanding the fascinating world of subs.
 From the rich history of this sandwich classic to regional variations, we explore the length and breadth of flavor-packed creations.
 Whether you're a fan of traditional Italian Subs or you love to experiment with gourmet twists, we've got you covered.
 Dive into our recipes, tips, and tricks, and prepare to submerge your taste buds in flavor!